AnAppleCore/vonenet/README.md

     when it's finished, you can see train directory and val directory.
 Again,'val' directory is needed when setting up

-    > **Caution:** after all execution above, must remove directory or file not having name n0000 -> there will be fault in training -> ex) 'ILSVRC2012_img_train' in train directory, 'ILSVRC2012_img_val.tar' in val directory
+    > **Caution!!!** after all execution above, must remove directory or file not having name n0000 -> there will be fault in training -> ex) 'ILSVRC2012_img_train' in train directory, 'ILSVRC2012_img_val.tar' in val directory

 3. Run